kubernetes/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

 1. The [apiserver proxy](/docs/tasks/access-application-cluster/access-cluster-services/#discovering-builtin-services):

     - is a bastion built into the apiserver
-    - connects a user outside of the cluster to cluster IPs which otherwise might not be reachable
+    - connects a user outside the cluster to cluster IPs which otherwise might not be reachable
     - runs in the apiserver processes
     - client to proxy uses HTTPS (or http if apiserver so configured)
     - proxy to target may use HTTP or HTTPS as chosen by proxy using available information